LabVIEW-DCAF/Documentation/Trunk/Getting Started Material/Hands On/Hands-On_1/DCAF_Hands_On_1.md

 |:--:|
 |*Figure 1.7*|

-1. Open the Standard Configuration Editor by navigating in LabVIEW to **Tools>>DCAF>>Launch Standard Configuration Editor…**
+1. If it is not already open, launch the Standard Configuration Editor by navigating in LabVIEW to **Tools>>DCAF>>Launch Standard Configuration Editor…**.
+Go to *File>>Open* and browse for the **SimulatedSystem.pcfg** configuration file located at **\\Hands On\Hands-On_1\Exercises\Temperature Controller**.
 2. We will first map our UI to the UI Engine Tags.
 Beneath the UI Standard Engine select UI Reference.
 Notice the table in the Static Configuration tab is empty.
-Press the Browse button next to the UI to Load textbox.
-Browse for **TCRL User Interface.vi** located at **\\Temperature Controller\Runtime**.
+Press the Browse button next to the UI to Load textbox in the bottom left of the pane.
+Browse for **TCRL User Interface.vi** located at **\\Hands On\Hands-On_1\Exercises\Temperature Controller\Runtime**.
-3. Press the **Configure from UI** button.
-When the pop up asking to Automatically map tags to channels appears select Yes.
+3. Press the **Configure from UI** button in the bottom right of the pane.
+When the pop up asking to Automatically map tags to channels appears select **Yes**.
 Verify your mappings comparing them with Figure 1.8.

 |![Figure 1.8 UI Module Configuration](Pictures/ui_module_configuration.jpg )|
 |:--:|
 |*Figure 1.8*|

-4. Save the changes in the Configuration Editor.
+4. Save the changes in the Configuration Editor by pressing *Ctrl + S* or going to *File>>Save*.
+Keep the Editor open since it will continue being used in latter steps.
-5. Open and run **TCRL Host Main.vi**.
+5. Open **Host Main.vi** in the **Temperature Controller.lvproj**.
+Verify the *configuration file path* control points to the **SimulatedSystem.pcfg** configuration file and that *target alias* is configured to PC.
+6. Run **Host Main.vi** and **TCRL User Interface.vi** should open automatically.
 Try changing the Setpoint and the other controls.
 Do you see any change in the temperature value displayed in the Graph?

 |![Figure 1.9 UI Front Panel](Pictures/ui_front_panel.jpg)|
 |:--:|